schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/attributes.md

 You can create weak associations between columns of two tables (or even the same table) by creating a file like the one below.
-These weak associations will be shown in SchemaCrawler output, if you edit the SchemaCrawler `/config/schemacrawler.config.properties` file, and uncomment `schemacrawler.format.show_weak_associations` and set it to be true.
+These weak associations will be shown in SchemaCrawler output and diagrams, if you edit the SchemaCrawler `/config/schemacrawler.config.properties` file, and uncomment `schemacrawler.format.show_weak_associations` and set it to be true.

 Weak associations can be between columns of tables of the SchemaCrawler schema and columns